MariiaZhk/visualart-api/README.md

 # VisualArt Service

-REST API для VisualArt Application на Spring Boot з PostgreSQL.
+REST API for the VisualArt application built with Spring Boot and PostgreSQL.

 ---

-## 📌 Технології
+## 📌 Technologies

 - Java 17
 - Spring Boot 3